ngjance/DSIF_SG_7_Jance_Project_2/README_Jance_project_2.md

    NaN in 'Pool QC' is due to the house not having a pool.

    Hence, decided to fill NaN with zeros if data type is integer and 'NA' if data type is string

+3. Remove "id" from the data as it is identification number and unlikely to have any effect on the sales price.

 3. Data type
    There are three data types: integer, float and object